 - Allows management to define the difference that changes will make to a business process.

-There are many techniques used to perform modeling techniques.
+There are many techniques used to perform modelling techniques.
 At last count, there are as many as 12 techniques.
 Below are a few:

 1. Data Flow Diagram